DrRoad/weather_analyzer/README.md

 This collaborative project is our group's final project for INFO 201 in Spring Quarter.
 We are creating an interactive explorer for various weather datasets called The Weather Analyzer.

-The contributors towards this project, call themselves the DATAvengers, and are:
+The contributors towards this project call themselves the DATAvengers.
+The members are:
 * Ayah Idris
 * April Huang
 * Arjun Singh